The Beautiful Blue Mountains Australia: A Local Guide to Landscapes, Viewpoints & Villages

 Summer

-Summers, from December to February, are hot in the Blue Mountains but you can expect the weather to be changeable.
-Temperatures soar into the 30s but it’s a dry heat and once the sun sets the air cools down.
-Picnics, swimming & walking in the cool of the valleys are fun summer activities to enjoy in the Blue Mountains.
+Summers, from December to February, are hot in the Blue Mountains, though the weather can be quite changeable.
+Temperatures often reach over 30°C (95°F), but it’s generally a dry heat, and the air cools quickly once the sun sets.
+Picnics, swimming, and walking in the cooler valley floors are popular ways to enjoy the region in summer.

 Autumn

 Autumn, from March to May, brings cooler weather and less rain.
 It’s an ideal time for bushwalking.
-Again the mountains are full of colour.
+Again, the mountains are full of colour.
 The English gardens with their deciduous trees turn golden, then burnt orange, before they lose their leaves altogether.
-Autumn is apple season and it’s fun to head out to the Logan Brae Orchard on the Shipley Plateau to buy fresh local apples, apple juice and honey, direct from the farm.

 Winter

-Winter is the time of year to snuggle up in front of a roaring fire with a good book or a movie and a hot chocolate.
-Occasionally it snows in the upper mountains but the snow rarely lasts more than a few days.
+Winter is the time of year to snuggle up in front of an open fire with a good book or a movie and a hot chocolate.
+Occasionally, it snows in the upper mountains, but the snow rarely lasts more than a few days.

 Getting from Sydney to the Blue Mountains